 The “categories” of aliens on the DMT trips

-“The others” usually fall into a few different categories, and they often present themselves in a similar manner to distinct individuals:
+“The others” usually fall into a few different categories, and they often similarly present themselves to distinct individuals:

 - “The self-transforming machine-elves” – they’re usually prankish, grinning, welcoming, and focusing your attention on different majestic objects.
 They want you to pay attention.

 - “The guides” – oftentimes they’re anthropomorphic and concentrate on teaching.
-They may take a form of angels, prophets, ancestors or human-like gods.
+They may take the form of angels, prophets, ancestors, or human-like gods.
 Quite often they teach you that love is the only way, and put you in an ecstatic state of oneness with everything.

 - “Extra-terrestrials” or “ultra-dimensional beings” – this category includes reptiles, bees, spiders, cacti, mantises, arachnids, robots, jellyfish, octopods, and clowns.
 They’re also prankish and can be much more disconcerting.

 - “Sci-fi aliens” – they are the scariest of the lot.
-They use probes, implants, surgeries, and basically do research on the subject.
+They use probes, implants, and surgeries, and research the subject.
 Quite often people report that these beings “get into their heads” to extract information.
-Unlike the guides, these aliens don’t really care about the individual.
+Unlike the guides, these aliens don’t care about the individual.